a-day-old-bagel/DualityEngine/README.md

 ----------
 ###Duality Engine also aims to investigate the worlds of **Physically Based Rendering** and procedurally generated destructible terrains and objects, possibly via **non-cubic voxels.** And what would an amature WIP game engine be without taking a swing at **machine learning** and **neural net AI** for good measure?
 ----------
-###If I think of any other schmoozy buzzwords to stick in, this section may be expanded...
+###If we think of any other schmoozy buzzwords to stick in, this section may be expanded...
 ####[shmooze] LOCK FREE
 ####[shmooze] um...
 ORGANIC?